ipython/ipyparallel/docs/source/transition.rst

     DirectView.

 The other major difference is the use of :meth:`apply`.
-When remote work is simply functions, the natural return value is the actual Python objects.
+When remote work is comprised of functions, the natural return value is the actual Python objects.
 It is no longer the recommended pattern to use stdout as your results, due to stream decoupling and the asynchronous nature of how the stdout streams are handled in the new system.